huangy22/Insight-fansite-analytics-challenge/README.md

     ./run.sh

-the code will perform analysis on the input data and write output files into `log_output/` directory.
-File `process.log` keeps track of the log of this code.
+the code will perform analysis on the server log data and write output files into `log_output/` directory.
+File `process.log` keeps track of the logout of this code.

 # Table of Contents
 1. [Feature Summary](README.md#feature-summary)